denten-books/plain-text/5-chapter.md

 uniquely capable of modeling (externalizing) our own behavior, of once again internalizing that model, and of subsequently altering our course of action to deviate (n+1) from that original, fixed, and now no longer fully congruent image of ourselves (n-1).[^ln5-james-recur] But where does such modeling and externalizing take place?
 Beckett's play unfolds by the logic of media being.
-Krapp's library constitutes a literature and an archive of sorts, but unlike other literary structures, his documents imply the self as both subject and audience of communication.
+Krapp's library constitutes a literature and an archive of sorts, but unlike other literary structures, his documents imply a self as both subject and audience of communication.
 To put it plainly: Krapp is talking to himself, in the archive.